KorfLab/SABR/INFO.md

 ## Regression Testing ##

-To ensure that the genome data and reads are exactly as expected, checksum the bakeoff data files.
+To ensure that the genome data and reads are exactly as expected, you might want to checksum the bakeoff data files.

 ```
 ./bakeoff -mts1 data/ce01.fa.gz data/ce01.ftx.gz build